SupChain-Bench: Benchmarking Large Language Models for Real-World Supply Chain Management: Experiments

-In supply chain management, foundational domain knowledge is generally well captured by both open-source and proprietary LLMs, largely due to the abundance of publicly available data on common supply chain operations.
+\paragraph{Enhancing LLM with Supply Chain Context.} In supply chain management, foundational domain knowledge is generally well captured by both open-source and proprietary LLMs, largely due to the abundance of publicly available data on common supply chain operations.
 As a result, performance on question-answering (QA) tasks without additional context is broadly comparable across different model architectures and training strategies.
 For example, GPT-4.1-mini and Claude-3.5-Sonnet achieve similar QA accuracies of 68.05\% and 67.81\%, respectively, indicating that diverse models possess comparable capabilities in understanding general supply chain knowledge.

 Providing high-quality, real-world contextual information, however, leads to substantial performance improvements.
 GPT-5-mini, for instance, increases its QA accuracy from 66.90\% to 83.91\%, a gain of 17.01 percentage points, while other models exhibit improvements ranging from 12.02 to 21.38 percentage points.
 These results suggest that access to task-specific context consistently enhances model performance, regardless of the underlying architecture.